 2. Murdoch media isn’t about Labor.

-The chokehold NewsCorp has on rural Australia, particularly in QLD, was forward in pushing a conservative agenda.
+The chokehold NewsCorp has on rural Australia, particularly in Queensland, was forward in pushing a conservative agenda.

-It played a part in the ALP loosing two seats from ’16 in the state and the Coalition gaining two in ’19.
+It played a part in the ALP losing two seats from ’16 in the state and the Coalition gaining two in ’19.

 Murdoch media has continued to raise its bias against the ALP, going all the way to attacking Shorten’s mother, which was the final straw and an indicator of its pursuit for many Australians.